Yadegar AsisiPicture Gallery

 The huge narrative-led pictorial worlds of Yadegar Asisi come to the fore in various sub-genres: city views provide an insight into the stages and forms of man's development; exciting nature displays allow us unimagined views of the most diverse regions and man's relationship with their complex ecosystems; moments from history awaken the collective memory and the sub-conscious.
 What unites all the works is an inherent interpretation and interpolation of space and time.
 Compaction is what Asisi himself calls it – in terms of the content and artistic statement being made by the work.
 So, the likes of GREAT BARRIER REEF or AMAZONIA bring together huge natural spaces in a panorama and deal with the complexity of nature while delighting in the wonders it entails; BAROQUE DRESDEN depicts an entire era; and DRESDEN 1945 awakens the collective memory.

 The continuing success of the panoramas in Saxony led, in 2011, to a unique collaboration with the Pergamon Museum in Berlin – the first in the world at the time.
 PERGAMON featured a panorama of the ancient city by Yadegar Asisi, together with an archaeological exhibition of items from the antiquities collection of the Pergamon Museum, on Berlin's Museum Island.
-More than a million people visited the exhibition over the course of a year and it is set to be revived in 2018.
-In 2012, at Checkpoint Charlie in Berlin, Yadegar Asisi unveiled his most personal work to date: the panorama THE WALL depicts his own experiences as an eyewitness to the divided city.
+More than a million people visited the exhibition over the course of a year.
+Since November 2018, the revised Pergamon panorama has been shown in a newly conceived exhibition of the Collection of Classical Antiquities of the Staatliche Museen zu Berlin, Yadegar Asisi and Studio asisi in the newly erected exhibition building Pergamonmuseum.
+Das Panorama.
+In 2012, at Checkpoint Charlie in Berlin, Asisi unveiled his most personal work to date: the panorama THE WALL depicts his own experiences as an eyewitness to the divided city.
 He presents scenes of everyday life in the shadow of the Wall, thus recreating a period of recent history.

-In 2014, Asisi, for the first time, handed panoramas over to partners in various cities: his work can now be seen in the Pforzheim Gasometer, Panorama XXL in Rouen in the north of France, in Lutherstadt Wittenberg since 2016 and in Hanover since 2017.
-Rouen and Wittenberg had the good fortune of having works created for them by Asisi which are relevant to the cities themselves that fit seamlessly into the series of city panoramas: ROUEN 1431 focuses on the late Gothic period and, through Joan of Arc, a French icon, while LUTHER 1517 depicts the time of the Reformation through Martin Luther himself and conditions in Wittenberg in 1517.
+In 2014, Asisi presented panoramas to partners in various cities for the first time: In the following years, his works were or are on display in the Gasometer in Pforzheim, in Rouen in northern France, in Lutherstadt Wittenberg and in Hanover.
+For Rouen and Wittenberg, the opportunity arose to create city-related images that fit thematically into the series of historical city panoramas: ROUEN 1431 focuses on the late Gothic period and Joan of Arc, an icon of France, LUTHER 1517 on the era of the Reformation, taking Martin Luther as an example and the situation in Wittenberg around 1517.